zzzprojects/docs/entityframework-extensions.net/pages/documentations/doc-v2/coalesce-destination.md

 LastMod: 2025-08-17
 ---

-# 🛡️ Coalesce Destination Option in Entity Framework Extensions /n Update only NULL values
+# CoalesceDestination Options in EF Extensions

 The `CoalesceDestination` option in Entity Framework Extensions lets you **update the destination value only when the current value in the database is null**.